Dr Jade Sophia Le Grice

 Auckland Medical Aid Trust Postdoctoral Fellowship (2016-2018) to the value of $30,000, to publish and disseminate literature from my PhD work on mātauranga and tikanga Māori pertaining to reproduction.

-2016-onwards: Executive member of Māori Association of Social Sciences
+2016-onwards: Member of Māori Association of Social Sciences

 Selected publications and creative works (Research Outputs)